+tempering temperatures.
 So, this table typically shows the value of the temperatures which is to be used for the different grades of the heat treatable low alloy steels.
-So, there are various grades of the heat treatable low alloy steels and this column is showing the kind of the temperature which is to be used for austenitizing.
-And followed by the water or oil quenching, so after austenitizing we need to apply the suitable cooling rate.

-So, that the required martensite can be formed and after that the tempering is carried out.
-So, for the different steels the different tempering temperature are there and their effect on the tensile strength we can see here.
-So, what we can notice in general when we are using the higher tempering temperatures the strength is low like 120 to 140 KSI.
-And when lower tempering temperatures are used strength is going higher and higher like this.
+So, there are various grades of the heat treatable low alloy steels and this column is showing the kind of the temperature which is to be used for austenitizing. and followed by the water or oil quenching.
+So, after austenitizing we need to apply the suitable cooling rate so that the required martensite can be formed and after that the tempering is carried out.
+So, for the different steels the different tempering temperatures are there and their effect on the tensile strength we can see here.

-So, which means if we use the tempering temperature lower tempering temperature it will be increasing the tensile strength sigma u and sigma y it will be increasing the hardness as well.
-But at this will be happening at the cost of the notch toughness and the ductility of the steel.
-So, we need to strike a balance the kind of properties that we should the kind of temperature we should use, so that the required combination of the tensile strength and the notch toughness can be realized.
+So, what we can notice in general when we are using the higher tempering temperatures the strength is low like 120 to 140 KSI and when lower tempering temperatures are used strength is going higher and higher. like this.
+So, which means if we use the tempering temperature lower tempering temperature it will be increasing the tensile strength sigma u and sigma y it will be increasing the hardness as well but at this will be happening at the cost of the notch toughness. and the ductility of the steel.
+So, we need to strike a balance the kind of properties that we should the kind of temperature we should use.

-So, basically in only Q and T steels we do not require post weld heat treatments but heat treatable vice low alloy steels are definitely given the quenched and tempering treatment after the welding properly.
-So, that the properties which were affected after the welding can be restored .
+So, that the required combination of the tensile strength and the notch toughness can be realized.
+So, basically in only Q and T steels we do not require post weld heat treatments but heat treatable low alloy steels are definitely given the quenched and tempering treatment after the welding properly so that the properties. were affected after the welding can be restored.
+So, about this the welding metallurgy related aspects we have already talked about.
+So, as I have said that it is the during the welding of the heat treatable low alloy steels because of the high carbon equivalent and the high hardenability.